What would you choose – Marriage or MBA or Career?

 Whenever you face a dilemma again, think about this and see if it helps put things in perspective.

-If there are other ways you’ve sorted out your dilemma, share your stories with us.
-Anonymous comments are more than welcome, if you don’t want your Gajodhar chacha to find out about your dharam-sankat.
+If there are other ways you’ve sorted out your dilemma, share your story with us.
+Anonymous comments are more than welcome, if you don’t want your Gajodhar chacha to find out about your dharam-sankat (conundrum).

 Read these related posts:

 – MBA application for married couple from India

 – 30 Signs that prove you’ve married an MBA